 NEER - NEER's revenue from contracts with customers is derived primarily from the sale of energy commodities, electric capacity and electric transmission.
-For these types of sales, NEER recognizes revenue as energy commodities are delivered and as electric capacity and electric transmission are made available, consistent with the amounts billed to customers based on rates stipulated in the respective contracts.
-NEER considers the amount billed to represent the value of energy or transmission delivered and/or the capacity of energy or transmission available to the customer.
+For these types of sales, NEER recognizes revenue as energy commodities are delivered and as electric capacity and electric transmission are made available, consistent with the amounts billed to customers based on rates stipulated in the respective contracts as well as an accrual for amounts earned but not yet billed.
+The amounts billed and accrued represent the value of energy or transmission delivered and/or the capacity of energy or transmission available to the customer.
 Revenues yet to be earned under these contracts, which have maturity dates ranging from 2018 to 2043, will vary based on the volume of energy or transmission delivered and/or available.
 NEER's customers typically receive bills monthly with payment due within 30 days.
-Certain contracts with customers contain a fixed price related to electric capacity sales associated with ISO annual auctions through 2020 and certain power purchase agreements with maturity dates through 2034.
-At March 31, 2018, NEER expects to record approximately \$750 million of revenues related to the fixed price components of such contracts over the remaining terms of the related contracts as the capacity is provided.
+Certain contracts with customers contain a fixed price related primarily to electric capacity sales associated with ISO annual auctions through 2020 and certain power purchase agreements with maturity dates through 2034.
+At June 30, 2018, NEER expects to record approximately \$680 million of revenues related to the fixed price components of such contracts over the remaining terms of the related contracts as the capacity is provided.